• Skip to primary navigation

 • Add the molasses and buttermilk to the dry ingredients, stirring just until combined.

-• Pour the batter into the oiled mold, and attach the top.
-It should be tightly fitted so you can easily get the batter to the correct cooked temperature.
+• Pour the batter into the prepared mold, and attach the top.
+It should be tightly fitted.

 • Place the mold in a very large pot that has a lid.
 Fill with enough water to reach half way up the mold.
 Place a lid on the pot.
-If it doesn't completely close the pot, wrap the opening with foil.
+If it doesn't completely close the pot, wrap the top of the pot with foil.
 You want to create a closed area as much as you can for the bread to steam in the pot.
-Otherwise the bottom half of the bread will cook great, but the top half could be undercooked.
+Otherwise the bottom half of the bread will cook, but the top half could be undercooked.

 • Steam for 45 - 60 minutes.
 Check the bread at 45 minutes to monitor how quickly it's baking.
 Using an instant read thermometer, your goal is 200˚F.